haditj66/AERTOS/README.md

 <!--
  //UserCode_Sectionlicense
  -->
  AERTOS is an open source GPLv3.
-However dual-licensing for commerial use is available.
+However dual-licensing for commerial License is also available.
  Contact this email address for enquiries: haditjuta@gmail.com
  <!--
 //UserCode_Sectionlicense_end